gayanthabishan/WebBridge/README.md

-# PickMe Web Bridge — Mini App Demo
+# Web Bridge — Mini App Demo

 > A tiny, production-ish bridge that lets **third-party web mini-apps** talk to our **native core modules** through a clean, JSON-only API.
 One function contract.
 Two-way communication.
 Easy to hand off.